-I probably should’ve done this a long time ago and it’s only recently, (last night to be exact, tip of the hat to Eric) where I found the courage to stop being a hoarder and decided to share.
+I probably should’ve done this a long time ago and it’s only recently, where I found the courage to stop being a hoarder and decided to share.

 Let me explain.

 Most designers (probably most people even) have a stash of visuals they find on the internet to browse through later.
 Some are public, so everyone can see, but I imagine most have a private stash too.
 Maybe it’s just me but I can also imagine most people with these private stashes keep ‘em very close to their heart and desktop.
 That folder thus becomes a composite of your taste, it becomes highly personal which becomes practically un-shareable.